Foxboron/Blog/content/blog/reproducible-arch-linux-packages.md

 The input of `repro` is a package, however this alone is not enough to rebuild a package.
 We need the `PKGBUILD` file.
-Internally all Arch packages are stored in an svn repository.
-This is a bit tedious to work with, but we provide a tool called `asp` which pulls a given package down from a git mirror of the svn repository.
+Internally all Arch packages are stored in an SVN repository.
+This is a bit tedious to work with, but we provide a tool called `asp` which pulls a given package down from a Git mirror of the SVN repository.